-- Associate Professor of Medicine, Yale School of Medicine
+- Associate Professor of Medicine (General Medicine), Yale School of Medicine

 Lynn Fiellin, M.D. is Associate Professor of Medicine at Yale University School of Medicine and a practicing HIV physician and Addiction Medicine provider.
 She received a bachelor of arts in chemistry from the University of Massachusetts in Amherst in 1984.
 Following graduation, she spent six years doing clinical research, most of which was done on one of the inpatient research units at McLean Hospital in Belmont, Massachusetts.
 She received her medical degree from Yale University in 1996 and completed her internship, residency, and Chief Residency at Yale-New Haven Hospital.

 During the two years following her residency, while working as a general internist and HIV physician, she developed her research interest in the area of substance use disorders and their treatments.
 In 2002 she applied for and was awarded the National Institute on Drug Abuse (NIDA) Physician Scientist Training Award, which provided her with five years of funding to focus on the area of evaluating strategies to optimize the care and prevention of HIV in substance abusers.
 In 2004 she obtained certification in Addiction Medicine from the American Society of Addiction Medicine and has developed expertise in the use of buprenorphine, a medication that is approved for use by office-based physicians to treat heroin and prescription opioid abuse.
 Dr. Sullivan has been involved with many of the national training efforts in the use of buprenorphine and has been prescribing it for the treatment of opioid dependence in both HIV-negative and HIV-positive patients for the past 4 years.